P8sx/sbs/README.md

 ## Supervisor's
 ### Supervisor module [SBS-SV-NPI-1.0]
 ![input-module](./images/supervisor-nanopi-rev10.png)
+This supervisor module is equipped with INA3221 voltage/current meter thus we can measure power consumption of NanoPI and each SBS Power line, also two P channel mosfet allow to cut off power for modules(in next revision this functionality will be moved to power module)

 | State | Name | Description | Estimate BOM per board (excl. shipping) |
 | ------------- | ------------- | ------------- | ------------- |
 | [D] | NanoPi Neo | Supervisor based on NanoPi Neo 1.4 | TBD |
 | [ ] | ESP32 | Supervisor based on ESP32 module | TBD |

 ## SBS Bus
 Curently SBS bus uses JST ZH 4 pin connector, and PJON network protocol